Crimes and Punishments

 He reaches out, but is hesitant to actually lay a hand on her shoulder lest she turn her anger upon him.
 He’s known her long enough to understand that his calming hand would be anything but.
 Instead, he addresses the man on the other side of the gate: “You might want to reconsider.”

-However, at that moment, the page comes hustling down the hill from the manse, taking the sloping stairs two at a time.
+However, right at that moment, the page comes hustling down the hill from the manse, taking the sloping stairs two at a time.
 He rushes to the side of the guard, sliding to a stop on the gravel.
 Breathing hard, he says, “Lady Le Campe says to let them through.”
-The young lad, who appears to be barely into his teens, glances at the Companions.
+The young lad, who appears barely into his teens, glances at the Companions.
 Swallows visibly.
 “They can, uh, keep their weapons.”

 The gate guard turns to face the page, incredulous.
 Turns back to the Companions, and in particular, Scarlet, to her knives.
 Back to the page.